-By purchasing a home site at Riverfield you are making a commitment, not only the Developer but to each of your neighbours and the Community, that you will maintain the Developer's vision for Riverfield, making it a premium place to live.
+By purchasing a home site at Riverfield you are making a commitment, not only to the Developer but to each of your neighbours and the Community, that you will maintain the Developer's vision for Riverfield, making it a premium place to live

-1.3 - The building envelopes:
+1.3 THE BUILDING ENVELOPES:

 The building envelope for a lot defines the area on the lot that can and can't be built upon.
 Building envelopes are designed to allow the owner the maximum benefits of their lot, whilst simultaneously not disadvantaging others.
 The building envelope requirements must be considered and implemented.
-The building envelope requirements for your lot are included within the Memorandum of Common Provisions for your stage.